Coaches & Mentors

 Trademark Facial Expression: Stare of Unamusement™

-Lou Orehek began his journey with the team after seeing several of his students join and pass through the program.
+Lou Orehek began his journey with the team after seeing several of his kids join and pass through the program.
 After seeing the success of both the team and his children, he felt inclined to offer his help wherever necessary.
-With a Bachelor’s degree in computer engineering, he is currently employed at Comcast.
-He offers video services and is equipped to take on a variety of challenges.
-On the team, he helps with programming, the pit display, and assisting students carry out their goals.
+With a Bachelor’s degree in Computer Engineering, he is currently employed at Comcast NBCUniversal.
+He is equipped to take on a variety of challenges.
+On the team, he is a tool specialist in our shop while also helping with constructing field parts, assembling our pit display, building robust robot bumpers, and assisting students carry out their goals.

 Favorite Color: Blue